Winter Break Period

 - Students in residence are responsible for knowing that resources are structured differently during the winter break period and that the Guest Policy is modified during this period.

 - Occupancy is generally minimal during the winter break period; students should take safety and security precautions by locking room/suite doors and learn which friends/neighbors plan to remain on-campus.

 - Public Safety is available 24/7 by calling x99 from a residence hall phone or 212-854-5555 from a cell phone.

-- RAs/CAs do not serve on-duty during Winter Break.
-There are Residential Programs Graduate Hall Directors (GHDs) and Associate Directors (ADs) on call throughout Winter Break.
+- RAs/SRAs do not serve on-duty during Winter Break.
+There are Residential Hall Directors (RHDs) and Associate Directors (ADs) on call throughout Winter Break.
 Public Safety will assist students in contacting the appropriate staff member on-duty if necessary.

 - No Guest Passes are available through Public Safety during Winter Break.
 Guest Passes will resume at 9:00am on Thursday, prior to the start of Spring term.